 We are a highly specialized firm whose expertise lies at the intersection of strategy consulting, process and organizational design, and offsite facilitation.

-For over 25 years, Cary has worked with Senior Executives and Boards on challenging and complex strategic issues.
+For 30 years, Cary has worked with Senior Executives and Boards on challenging and complex strategic issues.
 In addition to his expertise in strategy workshop design and facilitation, Cary leads SOG’s efforts focusing on large-scale transformation and strategy programs.
 These include strategy formulation and execution, executive and organizational alignment, and performance measurement.
-Cary’s work has spanned the financial services, healthcare, retail, manufacturing, business services, software, education, consumer products and transportation industries in North America and Europe.
+Cary’s work has spanned the financial services, healthcare, retail, manufacturing, business services, software, energy, education, consumer products, and transportation industries in North America and Europe.
 Examples of recent client engagements include:

 - Worked with 30 executives and 50 doctors across four teams from the second largest medical association to develop a comprehensive, multi-year strategy to transform a leading medical specialty